Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 This question has no definitive answer.
 Cybis assigned a design number to each item released for sale.
 If the sum of all design numbers were counted from existing sources, the number could be expected to be in excess of 2,000.
 The 1999 price list alone had 349 unique items listed for sale.
 Unfortunately, no such lists exist for the studio's first 15 years.
 The studio released a partial list of older sculptures along with a statement in the 1972 catalog that states, "In the early years no formal records were kept.
 It is difficult to list each porcelain released at this late date."
 The first Cybis production items were released as early as 1947.
 No catalogs or brochures were printed from this time.
 Every year, items are found from the late 1940's and early 1950's that are added the growing list of pre-1963 Cybis sculptures.
 The total number of known Cybis sculptures will only increase.

 Cybis was a generational phenomenon.
 It appealed to Americans who cherished beautiful things.
 Many who collected Cybis had become affluent after WWII when Cybis began creating porcelain art.
 Younger generations have largely had interests in other forms of art, if any at all.
-As the older generations stopped collecting, retired, downsized and passed away, younger people did not embraced what their elders enjoyed.
+As the older generations stopped collecting, retired, downsized and passed away, younger people did not embrace what their elders enjoyed.
 Also, the porcelain studios had raised prices exponentially to remain profitable.
 This alone, along with declining quality, brought about the industry's demise.

 The letters A.P. stand for Artist's Proof.
 The concept of an artist's proof is for a minimal number of initial sculptures to be made as "patterns".
 These patterns were to be strictly followed in producing every copy made.
 This assured all copies met the same quality control standards.
 It was never intended for A.P. copies to be sold.
 These A.P. copies were shelved in the studio's archives after the editions were completed.
 This preserved the integrity of a sculpture's closed status and a restricted edition's size.
 In later years, many of these sculptures (marked A.P.) were donated to educational institutions, non-profit organizations (often for fund raising auctions) and to the state department for use as Gifts of State.
 During the 1990's the studio's A.P. policy changed and many of these pieces were offered for sale to customers visiting the Norman Avenue location in Trenton.
 After 1999, it appears the use of the A.P. hallmark became unchecked and excessive with numerous sculptures becoming available after editions had closed.
 All were marked A.P.
 Finally, many one of a kind items made by Boleslaw Cybis were auctioned with the mark of A.P.
 These marks are at best questionable considering the items were unique sculptures not used as patterns.
 No copies were produced.
 The decision to mark remaining back stock and archived items with A.P. never should have happened.
 It created confusion and cast doubt on the studio's previously sound practices and use of the A.P. hallmark.
 In light of this disappointing information, a serious collector should avoid items marked A.P. and wait for one with a legitimate edition number.
 The A.P. hallmark should not be seen as desirable.
 Items known to have been acquired from Cybis prior to the 1990's marked A.P. were likely legitimate Artist's Proofs.